gruntwork-io/sample-app-docker/README.md

 This Docker container contains a simple _"Hello World!"_ [Node.js][node_js] app.

-## Running the app in local development
+## Running the app in local development1

 The provided Docker Compose file allows you to run the app locally in development.
 To start the container, run: